jfmario/CSCIA591-VibeNotes1/README.md

   - Create notes with title and content
   - Edit your existing notes
   - Delete notes with confirmation
+  - Mark notes as public to share them on your profile
   - Attach files to notes (PDF, docs, images, archives, etc.)
   - Download and delete attachments
   - View all your notes in a grid layout